Sailing and on the Water Adventures

 Our 1914 Pilot is a completely different type of experience.
 As you board the oldest working pilot boat on the west coast, her sturdy, no nonsense, stability will immediately put you at ease.
 She will make your Historic Cruise on San Diego Bay a memorable experience.

-Book your Adventure Sail now:
+To book your Ocean Adventure Sail now:

 1) Check the SAILING SCHEDULE and determine your sail day